User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Discussion

 While we took inspiration from Westin's privacy indexes~\cite{kumaraguru2005privacy} in our analysis of privacy attitudes toward untraceability, an important takeaway is that we did not find attitudes about privacy in and of itself, but about a tension between what participants perceive as online privacy and online safety.
-We believe that the three discourses and attitudes that we describe as \emph{privacy fundamentalists}, \emph{safety fundamentalists}, and \emph{optimists} highlight a shift in social norms, where concerns related to online communication are not just about data leaks and privacy breaches anymore, but about accountability, safety, and crime prevention.
+We believe that the three attitudes that we describe as \emph{privacy fundamentalists}, \emph{safety fundamentalists}, and \emph{optimists} highlight a shift in social norms among end users, where online communication concerns are not just about data leaks and privacy breaches anymore, but about accountability, safety, and crime prevention.
 As this shift unfolds, we may see growing support for surveillance and tracking technologies framed as protections, rather than threats to individual and public privacy---an attitude that not only opposes the goals of untraceability, but also risks normalizing ``exceptions to privacy'', such as the backdoors to untraceability suggested by the \emph{optimists} in our study.

-The tension between privacy and safety has been debated extensively, and is especially relevant today.
-On the one hand, authorities and some new regulations expect messaging platforms to facilitate the tracing of harmful and criminal content to perpetrators, for example by proposing to implement client-side scanning~\cite{anderson2022chat, abelson_bugs_2024}, by requesting access to data about specific accounts~\cite{signal2021santaclara}, or demanding backdoors to end-to-end encrypted data~\cite{eff2025apple}.
-On the other hand, scholars~\cite{anderson2022chat, preneel2024csar}, and mainstream platforms~\cite{signal2023ukbill, whatsapp_faq_privacy} are publicly opposing different forms of traceability, especially when they undermine the protection of \etoee.
-While we originally aimed to understand users' opinions about untraceability to inform the adoption of untraceable communication technologies for resisting traffic analysis, such as IMProxy~\cite{bahramali_practical_2020} and DenIM~\cite{nelson_metadata_2024}, we believe that these findings also contribute to the larger debate on privacy vs. safety by characterizing three \emph{end-user} stances towards technologies that seek to ensure confidentiality of who communicates with whom.

 In the case of solutions that protect transport layer metadata, we see an opportunity to appeal to users by inviting them to adopt these tools \emph{for the sake of others}, rather than for personal benefit.
 This may be especially important for achieving large anonymity sets.
 In particular, our analysis suggests that privacy fundamentalists are likely to support additional privacy measures especially when they help protect individuals in vulnerable situations, such as whistleblowers.
 Presenting untraceable communication technologies as a way to help \emph{others} may also serve to discourage the ``I have nothing to hide'' mindset by shifting the focus from individual privacy to collective solidarity.